CIA assassination attempts on Fidel Castro: Later attempts

 The Church Committee stated that it substantiated eight attempts by the CIA to assassinate Fidel Castro in 1960–1965.
 Fabián Escalante, a retired chief of Cuba's counterintelligence, who had been tasked with protecting Castro, estimated the number of assassination schemes or actual attempts by the Central Intelligence Agency to be 638, a project code-named Executive Action, and split them among U.S. administrations as follows: Dwight D. Eisenhower, 38; John F. Kennedy, 42; Lyndon B. Johnson, 72; Richard Nixon, 184; Jimmy Carter, 64; Ronald Reagan, 197; George H. W. Bush, 16; Bill Clinton, 21.

 Some of them were a part of the covert CIA program dubbed Operation Mongoose aimed at toppling the Cuban government.
-The assassination attempts reportedly included cigars poisoned with botulinum toxin, a tubercle bacilli-infected scuba-diving suit along with a booby-trapped conch placed on the sea bottom, an exploding cigar (Castro loved cigars and scuba diving, but he quit smoking in 1985), and plain, mafia-style execution endeavors, among others.
-There were plans to blow up Castro during his visit to Ernest Hemingway's museum in Cuba.
+The assassination attempts reportedly included cigars poisoned with botulinum toxin, a Eumycota fungi-infected scuba-diving suit along with a booby-trapped conch placed on the sea bottom, an exploding cigar (Castro loved cigars and scuba diving, but he quit smoking in 1985), and plain, mafia-style execution endeavors, among others.
+There were also plans to blow up Castro during his visit to Ernest Hemingway's museum in Cuba.

-Some of the plots were depicted in a documentary film entitled 638 Ways to Kill Castro (2006) aired on Channel 4 of the British public-service television.
+In 2006, some of the plots were depicted in a documentary film.
+638 Ways to Kill Castro, which aired on Channel 4, the British public-service television.
 One of these attempts was by his ex-lover Marita Lorenz, whom he met in 1959.
 She agreed to aid the CIA and attempted to smuggle a jar of cold cream containing poison pills into his room.
 When Castro learned about her intentions, he reportedly gave her a gun and told her to kill him but her nerves failed.
 Some plots aimed not at murder but at character assassination; they, for example, involved using thallium salts to destroy Castro's famous beard, or lacing his radio studio with LSD to cause him disorientation during the broadcast and damage his public image.